Skip to content

 Default Target Cardinality

-If not otherwise specified, a managed composition of an aspect has the default target cardinality to many.
+If not otherwise specified, a managed composition of an aspect has the default target cardinality to-one.

 For Many-to-many Relationships